mbasugit/Imputation/README.md

 #### Output
 Each Target tissue prediction file for example "Whole Blood_xx_lasso_regress_G_Spl_10_20.Rdata",
         where xx will be replaced by the target tissue name.
+This Rdata contanis two objects, gene.regress.glmnet and gene.select.LLR.
+1) gene.regress.glmnet : is a list, gene.regress.glmnet[["Mean-first"]] contains our desired correlation coefficient
+that is the predictibility scores.
+2) gene.select.LLR : is a list with LLR ratio and pvalue

 note: Download the code file (regression_model_articleoutput.r) and the function.r in the same folder.
 Example path to store the codes is "/home/Desktop/Imputation".
 Within Imputation make a folder named "input" and "output".
 In the "output" folder the output of the codes automatically gets saved.